-CCAPS researchers at Trinity College Dublin developed the Armed Conflict Location and Event Dataset (ACLED) that tracks the actions of opposition groups, governments, and militias across Africa, specifying the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, and rioting.
+CCAPS researchers at the University of Sussex and Trinity College Dublin developed the Armed Conflict Location and Event Dataset (ACLED) that tracks the actions of opposition groups, governments, and militias across Africa, specifying the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, and rioting.

 ACLED provides the tools for analysts to explore which regimes are most dangerous in Africa, who are the most active conflict groups on the continent, where are civilians most at risk, what types of violence are most prevalent, and where violent social upheaval, such as rioting, is on the increase.

 Despite the waning of civil wars across the developing world, ACLED shows that political violence rates have remained stable in the past fifteen years.
 An increase in political violence across Africa from 2007 has offset a sharp decrease from 2002 to 2006.
 From 1997-2014, riots, protests and violence against civilians have increased, while the frequency of violent battles has decreased.

 ACLED collects real-time data on conflicts continent-wide.
 ACLED also produces monthly conflict trend reports, which highlight escalating and ongoing conflicts while exploring violent group formation and patterns of violence within conflict-affected states.

 ACLED data through 2014 bring the total number of ACLED events across all states to over 60,000, making ACLED the most comprehensive dataset on conflict locations and events publicly available.
 All ACLED historical and real-time data can be downloaded on this site